couwthynokap/Fundamental-guide-to-tweaking-a-pc/README.md

 # Fundamental Guide to Tweaking a PC

+> This guide can be useful for both novice tweakers and more experienced users who want to deepen their knowledge and skills in PC tuning and optimization

+## A must-read
 > [!CAUTION]
 > You may not sell or copy a free product.
 Such behavior will not be tolerated.
 Please respect the labor, work and effort I have put into this guide.
 If you choose to share content that is not your own, please credit my authorship.
 Let us know about users who are trying to profit from other people's labor.
 It is also forbidden to use scripts, files and registry settings taken directly from this operating system for profit.